binkley/homebrewery-files/scribes-supplies.md

 _Favored by apprentices and investigators, this page distills insights into practice._
 When you write on this page, you must specify one ability (such as Strength or others).
 When a creature reads the page before making a related ability check or skill check, it can roll a d4 and add it to the result.
 This is a common supply item.

-_**Sealed Paper.**_
+_**Trailblazer Map.**_
-_Favored for contracts and decrees, this parchment resists tampering._
+_Favored by scouts and couriers, these notes sketch the way forward._
-Writing on this paper can’t be erased, smudged, or altered by mundane means.
-Magical alterations (such as _Dispel Magic_ or _Wish_) may still affect it at DM discretion.
+When you write the name of a specific place or landmark within 3 miles (such as &ldquo;City of Greyhawk&rdquo; or &ldquo;Wizard&rsquo;s Tower&rdquo;), the page orients itself and draws a faint, shifting outline showing the quickest route considering terrain.
+The map is vague, hinting at direction rather than detail, and updates as you travel.
+This paper cannot locate creatures or unspecified objects (such as &ldquo;the nearest obelisk&rdquo;).
+It functions on land or sea, but not underground or across planar boundaries.
 This is an uncommon supply item.

 _**Vocal Paper.**_
 _Favored by illiterate readers, this paper speaks its words._